 If you think that you may have suffered kidney problems from Prilosec, the first thing to do is talk to your doctor.
 The kidney damage that PPIs cause is difficult to detect, and does not present the classic three symptoms of kidney damage – fever, rash, and eosinophilia.
 Without these symptoms, many doctors do not think to test your kidney function, leaving many cases of chronic kidney disease undiagnosed until it is too late to correct.

 If you have suffered kidney damage, the next step is to talk to a lawyer to discuss your legal options.
-Filing a personal injury lawsuit against AstraZeneca and joining the MDL in New Jersey can be the best way to quickly recover the compensation that you need to recover from your injuries, including:
+Filing a personal injury lawsuit against AstraZeneca and joining the MDL in New Jersey federal court can be the best way to quickly recover the compensation that you need to recover from your injuries, including:

 - Past medical expenses,